Primis1/Obsidian-Vault/finance/Portfolio & Stocks/Behavioral Biases.md

 3. *Halo Effect* - **feeling about one aspect** of the entity influence the opinion **about the whole**(yep, women)
 	1. Pharmaceutical business may have promising trial results, but garbage management, brand and everything else

+4. Cash flow is just a number of customers

+5. *Focusing Illusion* - focusing on something insignificant that becomes, from your perspective, extremely important

+6. **Endowment effect** - value your property more than someone else's
+	1. "*My swamp is always better than neighbor's*"
+	2. Putting **premium into something that we own **

 ### Concepts:

 #### Protect yourself form System 1 thinking during fin decisions